Multiple Mini Interviews (MMIs) - The Ultimate Guide

 The 4 pillars of medical ethics – beneficence, non-maleficence, justice and autonomy – are key learning points for before your MMI.
 It is not uncommon to be asked about these either directly or indirectly via a staged scenario.
 Additionally, you should also have an understanding of patient confidentiality, patient safety and other medical ethical practices.
 The GMC guidelines for medical students is a great place to start in understanding these principles.

-Aside from ethical principles, common MMI interview questions can also delve into your understanding of medical procedures that involve ethical debate, such as abortions, euthanasia or prescription cannabis.
+Aside from ethical principles, common MMI questions can also delve into your understanding of medical procedures that involve ethical debate, such as abortions, euthanasia or prescription cannabis.
 Reading up about these ethical debates, exploring both sides of said debate and familiarising yourself with current UK guidelines is vital.

-Top Tips for Multiple Mini Interviews (MMIs)
+Top Multiple Mini Interviews (MMIs) Tips

 1. Treat each station independently

-Each station will have a different interviewer so you will have a clean slate for each question.
+Each station will have a different interviewer so you will have a clean slate for each MMI question.
 If you mess up one of the stations, don’t let it affect the following stations.
 Take a deep breath and move on!

 2. Make a good impression